YashChauhan858/React-ts-webpack-boilerplate/README.md

   <img src="https://raw.githubusercontent.com/reduxjs/redux/master/logo/logo.png" alt="Redux" width="100"/>
 </p>

-- This is a boiler plate that includes react setup with webpack from scartch and integration of typescript, eslint and redux with best practices, This boilerplate includes enviornment awareness with a support for both development spinup and production spin up
+- This is a boilerplate that includes react setup with webpack from scartch and integration of typescript, eslint and redux with best practices, This boilerplate includes enviornment awareness with a support for both development spinup and production spin up
-- This boiler plate also includes npm-check -u command for npm package check for all possible minor, major or patch update , for that simply run _npm run checkPackageUpdate_
+- This boilerplate also includes npm-check -u command for npm package check for all possible minor, major or patch update , for that simply run **npm run checkPackageUpdate**
+- ErrorBoundary component for tracking all the errors and sending to backend for maintaining a logger file (./src/ErrorLogger/ErrorLogger.tsx)

 Commands: